SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-Custom types can state that they adopt a particular protocol by placing the protocol's name after the type's name, separated by a colon, as part of their definition:
+Custom types can state that they adopt a particular protocol by placing the protocol's name after the type's name, separated by a colon, as part of their definition.
+Multiple protocols can also be listed, separated by commas:

 ::

-   struct SomeStructure : SomeProtocol {
+   struct SomeStructure : FirstProtocol, AnotherProtocol {
       // structure definition goes here
    }

-If a class has a superclass, the superclass name should be listed before any protocols it adopts, followed by a comma.
+If a class has a superclass, the superclass name should be listed before any protocols it adopts, followed by a comma:
-Multiple protocols can also be listed, separated by commas:

 ::